MrUrakou/zozotown/README.md

 ### Association

-- has_many: users
+- has_many :users
-- belongs_to: payment
+- belongs_to :payment
-- belongs_to: shopping_cart
+- belongs_to :shopping_cart
-- belongs_to: payment
+- belongs_to :payment